szstonelee/gointernal/nil.md

 When constructed but not assigned any value, _prt == nullptr, i.e. zero

-When assigned an empty hash map of {}, the _ptr is not zero.
+When assigned an empty hash map, i.e. {}, the _ptr is not zero.
 It is the memory address of the backed empty hash map.

 # pointer with nil